 The Role of Leptin in Obesity

-As a result, you keep eating, and your body stores more fat, which further increases leptin levels—a vicious cycle that can lead to obesity.
+You feel constantly hungry, keep eating, and your body stores even more fat, which only cranks up leptin levels further—a vicious cycle that’s tough to break.

-According to a study published in Nature Reviews Endocrinology, leptin resistance is closely associated with obesity, particularly in people with a genetic predisposition.
+A study published in Nature Reviews Endocrinology confirms that leptin resistance is strongly linked to obesity, especially in those with a genetic predisposition.

 How Does Leptin Resistance Develop?

-Leptin resistance can develop for a variety of reasons.
-One of the primary factors is prolonged high leptin levels due to excessive fat storage.
+Leptin resistance can develop for several reasons, with prolonged high leptin levels due to excessive fat storage being one of the primary culprits.

 The Genetic Link: Leptin Resistance and Obesity